Troubleshoot issues after changing your domain name

 The troubleshooting wizard asks you for information about where you are in the verification process, and then provides you with information to help you complete the verification.

 If you add your custom domain name to the cloud service after you have already added user accounts, you may have to make updates to use the new domain name.
 For example, you will need to change your users’ accounts to set their email addresses to use your custom domain.
-For more information about updating your users’ email accounts, see Create or edit users.
+For more information about updating your users’ email accounts, see Create or edit users in Azure AD.